-Imagine you are a mango farmer.
+Imagine being a mango farmer.
 You work hard the entire year to produce 1 ton of mangoes.
 In the market, there is another seller who has more than 1 ton of mangoes.
 Therefore, all your mangoes are worthless.
 You wasted so much time and effort to finally watch all your mangoes rot.
 Your produce is worthless because someone else has produced more.
 He gets to sell his mangoes exclusively.
-You are told to work harder and return next year with more produce than others.
+You are told to work harder and return next year with hopefully more produce than most others.
 Would you participate in such a market?
 This is exactly how college entrance tests work in India.

 Millions vie for limited positions.
-Thus, a majority must return home depressed or dead.
+Thus, majority must return home depressed or dead.
 Their success is not directly correlated with their effort.
 What matters is how well they do relative to others on the day of the test.
 Even if they did good, they would get nothing if others did better.
 Just like the farmer above, a year's worth of effort and a ton of mangoes would suddenly become worthless.

 Student suicide and youth depression are not accidents.
 The system is designed to produce these outcomes.
 I first noted the mango problem when I was in high school.
 The system looked absolutely foolish to me.
 Had I participated in it, I would have either been one of the few thousand winners or one of the rest.
 Majority of students were destined to be depressed, dead, or both.
 In either case, I did not want to partake in systemic misery.